alexey-martynov/alexey-martynov.github.io/_posts/2026-08-05-complex-latex-usage.md

 ## A Document Set Example

 Lets take as example an university course.
-The good university might have a set of related documents aside from bureaucratic requirements:
+The good course might have a set of related documents aside from bureaucratic requirements:

 * A textbook which contains all information in course.
 It may contain